 When we are authentically spiritually re-born, or ‘born-again’, we will obey God’s commandments and we’ll develop a desire to grow increasingly closer to God, to serve Him, and our neighbour.

 As we are guided by the Holy Spirit, our character changes, and we begin to see the world, and people, as God sees them.

 I didn’t genuinely repent and undergo conversion until a few years later, after I was married.
 My husband and I were involved in another grave sin – the excessive pursuit of materialism.
 One Sunday, on one of the rare times I attended church, I listened to the testimony and conversion experience of Anne, a sincere believer whom I really admired.
 Anne, my neighbour, mentored me as I genuinely invited Christ to guide my life.
 She helped me as I took my new first steps as a Christian, and we remain close friends.

-Let us continue to pray for everyone entrusted with the responsibility of driving.
+Let us continue to pray for people who don’t yet know the Lord.